 Donlon meets only the second of these elements because his work (education) is also the work of the State Board.
-Nonetheless, he fails on the first and the third.
-He has no express contract of employment with the State Board, the MSDE, or the State of Maryland, and he presented no evidence of an implied contract.
+Nonetheless, he cannot establish that he meets the first and third elements.
+He has no express contract of employment with the State Board, MSDE, or the State of Maryland, and he presented no evidence of an implied contract.
 His only express contract is with the County Board.
-Further, as we just explained, the State Board does not have the authority to control the duties of his work on any regular basis.18 In light of this, we conclude that Donlon is not a dual employee of MCPS and the MSDE.
+Further, as we just explained, the State Board does not have the authority his work duties on any regular basis.
+In light of this, we conclude that Donlon is not a dual employee of MCPS and MSDE.